-Student loans are the major funding source to help cover educational expenses associated with the published cost of attendance and enrollment.
-Thunderbird participates in a variety of student loan programs from Federal Government and private sources that must be repaid.
-General information may be found on the Thunderbird external website (www.thunderbird.edu) or on the MTB and/or TLE Financial Aid page under Loan/Lender Information.
+Student loans are the major funding source to help cover educational expenses determined by Thunderbird.
+Thunderbird participates in a variety of student loan programs from federal government and private sources that must be repaid.
+General information may be found on the

+Thunderbird external website (www.thunderbird.edu) or on the MTB and/or TLE Financial Aid page under Loan/Lender Information.

-U.S. GOVERNMENT PROGRAMS-U.S. CITIZENS AND U.S. PERMANENT RESIDENTS information on the Federal (FAFSA) Aid Application.
-Regardless of whether loans are needbased or non-need-based, total financial aid cannot exceed the published cost of attendance.
+U.S. GOVERNMENT PROGRAMS-U.S. CITIZENS AND U.S. PERMANENT RESIDENTS

-The U.S. government has three types of Federal student loan programs in which Thunderbird participates.
-The Financial Aid Office will determine eligibility for these loans based on the
+The U.S. government has three types of federal student loan programs in which Thunderbird participates.
+The Financial Aid Office will determine eligibility for these loans based on the results of the federal (FAFSA) aid application.
+Regardless of whether loans are need-based or non-need-based, total financial aid cannot exceed the published cost of attendance.

-Federal loan programs fall under government regulations with oversight by the U.S. Department of Education, and are subject to change.
+Federal loan programs fall under government regulations with oversight by the U.S. Department of Education and are subject to change.

-In order to receive any loan processed through the Thunderbird Financial Aid Office, a student must understand that the funds are submitted to Thunderbird, applied toward the student account and eligible charges, and disbursed term-by-term per Federal regulations.
+In order to receive any loan processed through the Thunderbird Financial Aid Office, you must understand that funds are submitted to Thunderbird, applied toward your student account and eligible charges and disbursed trimester by trimester per federal regulations.